zik-uralov/daily-jokes/joke_history.md

 - 2025-12-04 13:31:19: Chuck Norris was on American Gladiators and finished the whole show before the first commercial break. (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-04 13:51:22: What do you call a cow with no legs?
 Ground beef. (source: https://icanhazdadjoke.com/)
 - 2025-12-04 14:11:24: Why was Pavlov's beard so soft?
 Because he conditioned it. (source: https://icanhazdadjoke.com/)
+- 2025-12-04 14:31:26: "Honey, go to the store and buy some eggs."
+"OK."
+"Oh and while you're there, get some milk."
+He never returned. (source: https://v2.jokeapi.dev/joke/Any?type=single)